bwmarrin/lit/README.md

 ## Design Goals
 I find somethings, like logging, a bit tedious.
-So I wanted a way to have a very accessible logger that I could use anywhere without needed much special setup.
+So I wanted a way to have a very accessible logger that I could use anywhere without needing much setup.

 So, lit has minimal configuration options, it doesn't require to be instantiated as a variable you pass around, or a global one you setup somewhere.
 You can just